Code-Vlue/personalgpt/README.md

 1. In VS Code open a terminal and CD into the project root directory

-2. Run the command `npx create-react-app .` after that is done also run `npm install axios` and `npm install openai` this will install all the needed modules to run the react site.
-(You may need to run `npm install openai@4.0.0` instead, the project was built on this version so if you have any issues please try this)
+2. Run the command `npm install` this will install all the needed dependencies to run the react site.

 3. Go into the root directory of the project in VS Code, you will find a file named .env and inside you will see where you need to input your API key